Summer Road Trip to Twin Lakes!March 14, 2020

 Top of the Rockies Scenic Byway

 The Top of the Rockies Scenic Byway, also known as Highway 82, is a popular route between Twin Lakes and Aspen.
 This twisty-turning road climbs to the summit of Independence Pass, with jaw-dropping views at 12,905’.
 It’s open only in the summer months.
-In case of inclement weather, please check Colorado Department of Transportation for road conditions.
+Please check Colorado Department of Transportation for road conditions.

 On the east side of the pass, businesses in Twin Lakes open for summer by Memorial Day Weekend, and so do the Twin Lakes campgrounds.
 Come see this peaceful, historic village!

 7 Fun Summer Things to Do

 Here are seven things you can do in Twin Lakes: